scarver2/scarver2.github.io/_posts/2015-08-28-about-tech-me.markdown

 I'm a big fan of Ruby on Rails&mdash;have been ever since it's first public appearance in 2005.
 I'm proficient with many technologies, but I keep coming back to the world of Ruby on Rails.
 I can't ignore a decade of success with the framework.
 But Rails isn't my only mainstay.
 I use many Ruby gems and technologies in the start-ups I've established or participated.

 The "Rails Way" works for me.
-Love the lingo.
-SCRUM, DRY, TDD, KISS, CI, Git, Mocking, Stubbing...one day I'll learn what all those mean. :)
+I love the lingo.
+SCRUM, DRY, SRP, TDD, KISS, CI, Git, Mocking, Stubbing...one day I'll learn what all those mean. :)

 I'm also heavily involved with <a href="http://activeadmin.info/" target="_blank">ActiveAdmin</a>&mdash;the best administrative dashboard <i>EVER!</i>
 I'm available for consulting, training, and integration of ActiveAdmin.